 Yet terrorism-related homicides are a tiny fraction of the overall homicide rate, particularly in the US.
 There is profound asymmetry in coverage of terrorist attacks vs. other types of homicides, as illustrated by a recent two-year sampling of front-page stories collected from the New York Times.
 Terrorism is a powerful emotional event: one that seems to insult the very foundations of civil society and human dignity.
 There are many legitimate reasons for us to be disgusted by such attacks and for us to cover and discuss them publicly.

 Yet this is the uncomfortable truth of terrorism’s prominence in our lives: We have built an instant distribution system for its actual intent — terror.
 The fear of it far outstrips the likelihood of it happening to us or anyone we know.
 More ominously, the excessive coverage of these attacks is often the exact desired outcome of those who commit them.

-ISIS and entities like it know they are battling for attention, and have learned how to play the game.
 The so-called Islamic State (IS) took advantage of this hyperbolic media ecosystem during their rapid rise to prominence in just three short years beginning in 2014.
 Understanding they were fighting a battle for attention, they prioritized their brand just as much as their military efforts, building a media wing to push boundaries and exaggerate their exploits as winning, sustaining, and growing.
 This effort to dominate the media narrative through horrifying acts built them into a principal threat to the west, despite the fact they had a fairly small standing army, limited resources, and almost no international support.